Hendrick Motorsports in the NASCAR Cup Series: Car No. 5 history

 The No. 5 debuted in 1984 under the banner "All Star Racing" with five employees, rented equipment, and two cars, with the highest-paid person's wages at only $500/week.
-Initially, the team had planned to field a car for seven-time Cup champion Richard Petty with funding from country music business mogul C.K.
-Spurlock, but the deal failed to materialize.
+Initially, the team had planned to field a car for seven-time Cup champion Richard Petty with funding from country music business mogul C. K. Spurlock, but the deal failed to materialize.
 Afterwards, Hendrick attempted to hire Tim Richmond, then Dale Earnhardt, but did not.
 As a result, the team signed former Rookie of the Year Geoff Bodine to drive the unsponsored No. 5 Chevy Monte Carlo for 1984.
 Although the original plan was a partial season, Bodine agreed to drive for the team, believing in the potential of the organization.
 After a slow start seven races into the season, Hendrick informed Bodine and crew chief Harry Hyde that he planned to shut down the team due to funding trouble.
-Instead, Bodine and the team won at Martinsville Speedway, leading to sponsorship from Northwestern Security Life; on March 30, 2014, the 30-year anniversary of the win, Hendrick stated, "We owe Martinsville so much.
+Instead, Bodine and the team won at Martinsville, leading to sponsorship from Northwestern Security Life; on March 30, 2014, the 30-year anniversary of the win, Hendrick stated, "We owe Martinsville so much.
 If we hadn't won that race, then literally the next Monday we were going to shut it down."
 The team won two more times and finished ninth in points.
 Levi Garrett came on to sponsor the No. 5 Chevy in 1985 as part of a multi-year deal.
 Despite not winning a race that year, Bodine earned three poles and improved to fifth in points.
-The team briefly became a two-car operation when Dick Brooks drove the No. 1 Exxon Chevy at Charlotte Motor Speedway, in what proved to be Brooks' last NASCAR race.
+The team briefly became a two-car operation when Dick Brooks drove the No. 1 Exxon Chevy at Charlotte, in what proved to be Brooks' last NASCAR race.

 Hendrick expanded into a multi-car team full-time in 1986, with Bodine and Tim Richmond as drivers.
 Bodine won twice, including the 1986 Daytona 500, in the No. 5 and posted an eighth-place finish in points.
 His younger brother, Brett, raced as a teammate in the World 600 that year.
 Bodine went winless again in 1987, finishing thirteenth in points.
 Bodine won one race and finishing in the Top 10 of the point standings each of the next two years before leaving for Junior Johnson & Associates in 1990.